-Through the equipment rental company Quippo Construction, we have been supporting various initiatives to clean the environment.
-Some recent initiatives are:
+Srei Foundation have been supporting various initiatives to clean the environment.
+Some of the recent initiatives are:

-Another water body of one acre, earlier part of the eight acre Bikramgarh Jheel (South Kolkata) was getting choked and had dried up as it was being used as a waste disposal site.
-This area was cleaned up by using a backhoe loader in about 70 machine hours and the water body was finally restored
+Another water body of South Kolkata, popularly known as Bikramgarh Jheel (South Kolkata) was getting choked and had dried up as it was being used as a waste disposal site.
+Srei Foundation had taken the necessary initiatives to clean up this area and the water body was finally restored.

-As part of the Times of India's I Lead India initiative, a backhoe loader was used to clean up the Sainik Van, off East Bengal Club assisted by members of the Youth Brigade
+As part of the Times of India's I Lead India initiative, Srei Foundation helped to clean up the Sainik Van, off East Bengal Club assisted by members of the Youth Brigade.

 Planting trees is an effective way of countering carbon emissions from business and mitigating the harmful effect of carbon emissions.
 The following were the initiatives:

-India Power planted around 1,800 saplings at the NH2 bypass near Neamatpur and ash dumping area of India Power.
+Srei Foundation planted around 1,800 saplings at the NH2 bypass near Neamatpur Village, Assansol, West Bengal and ash dumping area of a Power Generation Plant.